dhruvbalwada/POB/docs/source/howto.rst

 Similar to LATEX there are syntax for everything, and then it autoformats.

+You can online tools like : http://socrates.io/ to write up your rst files and make sure they look correct in real time.

 Since we are interested in writing math often.